 Then we’ll cook the masala grilled cheese until golden and crisp (photo 6) and serve alongside the coriander chutney.
 Yum yum YUM yum yum.

-- Butter the bread generously and to the edges.
-This ensures the grilled cheese is perfectly golden and crisp.
+- Butter the bread generously and to the edges to ensure the grilled cheese is perfectly golden and crisp.

 For the Coriander Chutney

 - 2 Fresh Chillies use more/less as you prefer